El Modena High School Cheerleading

 As a parent or guardian of an El Modena Cheerleader, you play a critical role in the development, success, and well-being of your child and the overall team.
 Your support and involvement are greatly appreciated and directly impact the positive environment we strive to create.
 To ensure consistency, fairness, and a respectful atmosphere, all parents/guardians are expected to adhere to the following code of ethics:

-As a parent/guardian, I agree to:
+As a parent, I understand:

 Student Agreement